-As someone who has recently gone through a prolonged creative drought and blogging burnout myself, I find that the feeling of overwhelm is usually a result of a shift in goals, purpose, or seasons in life.
+As a creative who struggles with creative drought and blogging burnout, I find that the feeling of overwhelm is usually a result of a shift in goals, purpose, or seasons in life.
 It’s important, therefore, to occasionally go back to the drawing board and re-assess your blog strategy.

-So I created this e-course based on my very own struggles and lessons as a blogger (fresh off the oven!), combined with the best practices I learned through years of being in this industry.
+So I created this refresher course based on my very own struggles and lessons as a blogger, combined with the best practices I learned through years of being in this industry.

-For 7 days, this e-course will take you back to the drawing board, unravel your passion and purpose for blogging, with an end-result of creating more intentional blog content that will attract the right people.
-This includes 7 lessons, 2 worksheets to guide you throughout the course, and *ahem* some personal stories and lessons I gained from over 10 years of both professional and leisure blogging.
+This course will take you back to the drawing board, unravel your passion and purpose for blogging, with an end-result of creating more intentional blog content that will attract the right people.

 Or, hopefully, it gives you the inspiration to start your next project, or to give yourself more grace to just.. live.
 There are plenty of personal stories and lessons here that can also be applied to life, in general.
 Get started here.